Raulentiul/Proiect-VF/src/TOOLS.md

 ---

-## fslivovsky/qute: v1.2.0
+## peitl/qfun-sms: SMS

 - **Website:** N/A
-- **DOI:** 10.5281/zenodo.14536421
+- **DOI:** 10.5281/zenodo.14528836
 - **Status:** Unknown
-- **Last updated:** 2024-12-20T14:25:30.235177+00:00
+- **Last updated:** 2024-12-19T15:21:22.491660+00:00

 ### Description
 Support for SAT Modulo Symmetries for isomorph-free graph generation subject to QBF constraints.
-See also the AAAI 2025 paper titled Breaking Symmetries in Quantified Graph Search: A Comparative Study.
+See also the AAAI 2025 paper titled "Breaking Symmetries in Quantified Graph Search: A Comparative Study."

 ### Used for
 (none)